 In the event of a use or disclosure of PHI that is in violation of the requirements of the BA agreement, we will mitigate, to the extent practicable, any harmful effect resulting from the violation.
 Such mitigation will include:

-• Reporting any use or disclosure of PHI not provided for by the BA Agreement and any security incident of which we become aware to the Covered Entity; and
+- Reporting any use or disclosure of PHI not provided for by the BA Agreement and any security incident of which we become aware of the Covered Entity; and

 Access to PHI

 As provided in the BA Agreement, we will make available to Covered Entities, information necessary for Covered Entity to give individuals their rights of access, amendment, and accounting in accordance with HIPAA regulations.